“Beef up” meat meals with beans

 Doing so will not only add fiber and protein which fill you up but in many cases. it will also lower the calories in your meal and the amount of fat inside it.

-On Tuesday’s Good Day PA, our Amanda Peterson is going to share a recipe for a hearty meat pasta sauce which would be perfect for this technique!
+On Tuesday’s Good Day PA, Amanda shared a recipe for a hearty meat pasta sauce which would be perfect for this technique!